raymondhalimm/DevOps/README.md

 - Kubernetes Cluster

 Due to cost-saving considerations, I have decided to shut down the service.
 However, if the team would like to see it deployed, please feel free to contact me.

+Some of the JSON RPC URL might be unavailable due to service being down cause by out of compute units.